gravityblast/web-app-theme/README.md

     rails g web_app_theme:themed posts # you have a model named Post and a controller named PostsController

-    script/generate themed admin/gallery_pictures # you have a model named GalleryPicture and a controller named Admin::GalleryPicturesController
+    rails g web_app_theme:themed admin/gallery_pictures # you have a model named GalleryPicture and a controller named Admin::GalleryPicturesController

+    rails g web_app_theme:themed admin/pictures GalleryPicture # you have a model named GalleryPicture and a controller named Admin::PicturesController

 Use the `--layout` option specifying the previously generated layout to add a link to the controller you are working on:

-    script/generate themed posts --layout=admin # you will see the `Posts` link in the navigation
+    rails g web_app_theme:themed posts --layout=admin # you will see the `Posts` link in the navigation

 If the controller has a name different to the model used, specify the controller path in the first parameter and the model name in the second one: